ConductionNL/docudesk/website/docs/api/document-reports.md

 Updates the report configuration settings.
 You can specify:

 - `enable_reporting`: Whether to enable automatic report generation
+- `enable_anonymization`: Whether to enable automatic anonymization of sensitive data
 - `synchronous_processing`: Whether to process reports immediately
 - `confidence_threshold`: Minimum confidence level for entity detection (0-1)
 - `store_original_text`: Whether to store the original document text in reports